arduino/docs-content/content/software/ide-v1/tutorials/getting-started/cores/arduino-mbed_nicla/installing-mbed-os-nicla.md

 ### Troubleshooting

-If you are having issues uploading a sketch to your **Nicla Vision** board and you are using Windows.
-It might be necessary to install the drivers manually.
-When you have the Nicla Mbed OS core installed, go to the core's folder.
-Usually located in **C:\Users\USER\AppData\Local\Arduino15\packages\arduino\hardware\mbed_nicla\3.0.1\drivers**.
-Here you can find *dpinst-amd64.exe* and *dpinst-x86.exe*, running this program will install the necessary drivers for the **Nicla Vision**.
+If you are having issues uploading a sketch to your **Nicla Vision** board and you are using Windows, it might be necessary to install the drivers manually.
+When you have the Nicla Mbed OS core installed, go to the core's folder, usually located in **C:\Users\USER\AppData\Local\Arduino15\packages\arduino\hardware\mbed_nicla\3.0.1\drivers**.
+Here you can find *dpinst-x86.exe*, running this program will install the necessary drivers for the **Nicla Vision**.